 This topic describes the Security System's permission types.
 Configure permissions in a role and assign it to a user.
 Each user should have at least one role.
-The Security System checks permissions for each role and determines access rights as described in the Permission merging between different roles topic.
+The Security System checks permissions for each role and determines access rights as described in the Merging of Permissions Defined in Different Roles topic.

 The IPermissionPolicyRole.IsAdministrative option grants all available permissions to a role.